formancehq/storybook/README.md

 After installation, each time you run the build and push command, the package will be automatically updated on all projects where the package was installed with Yalc

 **Be careful to modify the package.json on console before putting it into production!**

+When you add the package with Yalc, the package.json will transform from `"@numary/storybook": "^1.1.x"` to `"@numary/storybook": "file/.yalc..."` so remember to change it before putting it into production